stackupfinance/stackup/apps/contracts/README.md

 # @stackupfinance/contracts

-A collection of solidity smart contracts and JS library for interacting with ERC-4337 accounts.
+A collection of solidity smart contracts for Stackup.

 ## App setup